isomerpages/govtech-stp/_atp/frequently-asked-questions.md

 - the TraceTogether token is not faulty or damaged.

 The returned TraceTogether tokens will be securely stored for 21 days from the day of collection, and the data in the tokens will be uploaded upon request by the Singapore Ministry of Health, should the visitor test positive for COVID-19 while in Singapore or in the first 21 days after leaving Singapore.

----

-<sup>1</sup> Short-term visitors refer to business or general travellers who are not Singapore Citizens, Singapore Permanent Residents or Singapore Long-Term Pass Holders.

-Singapore Citizens, Singapore Permanent Residents and Singapore Long-Term Pass Holders travelling to Singapore are not required to apply for an ATP.
-However, Long-Term Pass holders will continue to require prior approval from the relevant Singapore Government agencies before entering Singapore.